gmc-code/PC-Python/docs/turtle/turtle_screen_advanced.rst

 | See: https://docs.python.org/3/library/turtle.html#animation-control

+| Turn turtle animation on/off and set the delay for update drawings.

 .. py:function:: turtle.tracer(n=None, delay=None)

-    | Turn turtle animation on/off and set delay for update drawings.
     | n - nonnegative integer; higher is faster; 0 to turn off tracing
     | delay - nonnegative integer
     | If n is given, only each n-th regular screen update is really performed.
 When called without arguments, returns the currently stored value of n.
 Second argument sets delay value (see delay()).

+| Set the delay for update drawings.

 .. py:function:: turtle.delay(delay=None)

     | Set or return the drawing delay in milliseconds.
 This is approximately the time interval between two consecutive canvas updates.
     | delay - positive integer

+| Update the screen.
+Use when tracing has been set to 0 to turn it off.

 .. py:function:: turtle.update()